Andre-Codes/bereans_blog/_posts/2025-12-15-literal-method-of-interpretation-part-2.md

 layout: post
 title: "The Verdict of History — How Allegory Entered and Why It Would Not Leave"
 date: 2025-12-15 12:00:00 -0500
-categories: [Propositions, The Theocratic Kingdom, Hermeneutics, Church History]
+categories: [Hermeneutics, Historical Theology, Eschatology]
-tags: [Allegory, Literal Interpretation, Origen, Church History]
+tags: [Allegory, Origen, Augustine, "Alexandrian School"]
 propositions: [4]
 series: "Taking God at His Word"
 series_order: 2